Cast Of Home Alone: Where Are They Now?

 1. Macaulay Culkin

 It is strange to think about the life of someone like Macaulay Culkin.
 Macaulay was the definition of a child star, thrust into the spotlight of one of the most iconic holiday films ever produced.
 Regardless, Macaulay Culkin (Mac) seemed pretty well adjusted to his fame — if anything went wrong in his life, it was the fact that his parents were a little out there in obsessively marketing every sibling as a cash cow.
 Macaulay is still involved in the acting world, taking roles from time to time, and taking more crap than anyone should from the tabloid media.
 He’s currently in a band called The Pizza Underground who have taken the stage at various music festivals in North America.
-From 2015 to 2016, he had a guest-starring role on The Jim Gaffigan Show and in 2018 he will appear in the movie Changeland.
+From 2015 to 2016, he had a guest-starring role on The Jim Gaffigan Show and in 2018 he appeared in the movie Changeland.